Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Abstract

 \section{Abstract}

 Low-dimensional chaotic systems such as the Lorenz-63 model are commonly used to benchmark system-agnostic methods for learning dynamics from data.
-Here we show that learning from noise-free observations in such systems can be achieved up to machine precision: using ordinary least squares regression on high-degree polynomial features with 512-bit arithmetic, our method exceeds the accuracy of standard 64-bit numerical ODE solvers of the true underlying dynamical systems.
-Depending on the configuration, we obtain valid prediction times of 32 to 105 Lyapunov times for the Lorenz-63 system, dramatically outperforming prior work that reaches 13 Lyapunov times at most.
-We further validate our results on Thomas' Cyclically Symmetric Attractor, a non-polynomial chaotic system that is considerably more complex than the Lorenz-63 model, and show that similar results extend also to higher dimensions using the spatiotemporally chaotic Lorenz-96 model.
-Our findings suggest that learning low-dimensional chaotic systems from noise-free data is a solved problem.
+This study shows that learning from noise-free observations in such systems can be achieved up to machine precision: using ordinary least squares regression on high-degree polynomial features with 512-bit arithmetic, a system-agnostic method is introduced that matches the accuracy of standard 64-bit numerical ODE solvers using the systems' governing equations.
+For the Lorenz-63 system, the method achieves valid prediction times of 36 Lyapunov times, and even up to 105 Lyapunov times with favorable precision configurations, dramatically outperforming prior work, which reaches 13 Lyapunov times at most.
+The results are further validated on Thomas' Cyclically Symmetric Attractor, a non-polynomial chaotic system that is considerably more complex than the Lorenz-63 model, and similar results extend to higher dimensions using the spatiotemporally chaotic Lorenz-96 model.
+These findings suggest that forecasting low-dimensional chaotic systems from noise-free data is effectively a solved problem.

-\paragraph*{Acknowledgements:} The authors gratefully acknowledge the Ministry of Research, Science and Culture (MWFK) of Land Brandenburg for supporting this project by providing resources on the high performance computer system at the Potsdam Institute for Climate Impact Research.
-NBoers acknowledges funding by the Volkswagen Foundation.
-This is ClimTip contribution \#X; the ClimTip project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No. 101137601.